 This webinar discusses information about how to perform respiratory muscle strength training on patients with tracheostomy or mechanical ventilation.
 It will provide helpful tips for decision making in using RMST for patients on mechanical ventilation or weaned to a tracheostomy tube.

-The Respiratory Muscle Strength Training for Tracheostomy and Mechanical Ventilation webinar provides techniques of using the device directly connected to the tracheostomy tube.
+The Respiratory Muscle Strength Training for Tracheostomy and Mechanical Ventilation webinar provides techniques of using The Breather device directly connected to the tracheostomy tube.
 The recording will also provide information for use of The Breather through the mouthpiece by using a speaking valve, finger occlusion or cap.